Fallacies in advertising vs. false advertising – what publishers should know

 Fallacies in advertising

 Advertising fallacies, on the other hand, are techniques that help to sell the product or service.
-Usually, advertisers try to evoke a sense of credibility and desirability in their potential consumers with cognitive biases, emotional triggers, and logical errors.
-Most advertisements based upon such strategies aren’t illegal, as opposed to clearly false advertising.
-There are many different logical fallacies in advertisements.
-Now, let’s take a look at the most common ones!
+Usually, advertisers try to evoke a sense of credibility and desirability in their potential consumers with emotional triggers and logical errors.
+They aim to provoke strong emotions, such as pity, anger, sadness, or even disgust, in the viewer.
+Because cognitive biases act as mental shortcuts that help us make quick decisions and simplify complex ideas, fallacy-based advertising becomes a powerful tool for shaping perception through emotion.

-• Halo effect in advertising is mostly used to make the potential buyers believe that the new product is as good as some old one made by the same company, although not yet tested out.
-This kind of belief is based on the human tendency to attribute certain positive features to the whole brand after a good previous encounter with its products;
+• The halo effect in advertising is often used to make potential buyers believe that a new product is as good as an old one made by the same company, although it has not yet been tested.
+This kind of belief is based on the human tendency to attribute certain positive features to the whole brand after a good previous encounter with its products.
+For instance, Nike’s campaigns focus more on the empowerment of ordinary people than on the quality of the product, assuming it doesn’t need to be advertised, because it’s proven to be great;

-• Bandwagon fallacy is a way for advertisers to try to convince people to buy a product or service based on the notion that other people like it.
+• The bandwagon fallacy is a tactic used by advertisers to persuade people to buy a product or service, relying on the notion that others are likely to like it as well.
 An example of a catchy advertisement that employs this technique might state: “35% of Americans pick this toothpaste”.
-This tendency is easy to spot even in real life – for example, when given a choice between two restaurants, many people are inclined to dine in the one with more customers;
+This tendency is easy to spot even in real life – for example, when given a choice between two restaurants, many people are inclined to dine in the one with more customers.

-• Slippery slope tactic is often used to exaggerate the possible outcomes of some events.
+• The slippery slope tactic is often used to exaggerate the possible outcomes of some events.
 In the digital advertising industry, it might look like, for instance, a suggestion that if you don’t use a specific detergent, your kitchen will remain dirty forever;

-• Straw man fallacy goal is to misrepresent an opponent’s argument, feature, ability, or point of view.
+• The straw man fallacy goal is to misrepresent an opponent’s argument, feature, ability, or point of view.
 In the advertising world, it’s often used in laundry detergent ads, by referring to different commonly sold products that have supposedly worse dirt-removing features than the one presented in the ad.

 How to prove false advertising?